arturnfranco/batuta-orders/README.md

    docker-compose logs -f api
    ```

-The API will be available at `http://localhost:3000` and MongoDB at `mongodb://mongo:27017/orderdb`.
+The API will be available at `http://localhost:3000` and MongoDB at `mongodb://mongo:27017/orderdb` and Redis at `redis://localhost:6379`.

 ---